General Access to the Makerspaces

 Why should YOU become a Makerspace trainer?

 Students of various skill sets work in this space on a daily basis.
-We encourage a collaborative learning and training environment, therefore, the need for Makerspace trainers to assist new students in their endeavors to understand and operate shop equipment safely becomes paramount.
-As a trainer, you must be knowledgeable on all equipment in order to provide appropriate guidance and experience to educate others safely.
+We encourage a collaborative learning and training environment, therefore, the need for Makerspace trainers to assist new students in their endeavors to understand and operate makerspace equipment safely becomes paramount.
+As a trainer, you must be knowledgeable on all equipment to provide appropriate guidance and experience to educate others safely.
 Being a trainer not only gives you the opportunity to help others and develop your skills, you also become a leader among your peers.